SciComp8/Project_Portfolio/README.md

 # Coding collection of diverse research projects

-This repository contains my coding work affiliated with multiple collaborative and individual research projects.
+This is a list of my coding work affiliated with multiple collaborative and individual research projects.

 - **Bayesian model averaging for bulk RNA-Seq data (use R)**
   - [BayesianModelAveraging_voom_limma_edgeR_DESeq2.Rmd](BayesianModelAveraging_voom_limma_edgeR_DESeq2.Rmd)